virtool/virtool-website/content/docs/manual/ug_samples/index.md

 ## What happens during sample creation?

-{{< note title="Changes in 3.4.0" >}}
-Trimming was originally performed during sample creation.

-Starting in 3.4.0, raw sample data is instead retained during sample creation.
-Trimming is deferred to each analysis run and trimmed data are cached to maintain performance.
-{{< /note >}}

 Sample FASTQ files are copied into a new sample directory.
 The files will be compressed if necessary.

 Quality information is calculated from the library using [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) and committed to Virtool's database.